tjohander-splunk/django-autoinstrumentation/README.md

 # Problem
 This is cloned from [opentelemetry-python](https://github.com/open-telemetry/opentelemetry-python)

-The Splunk Opentelemetry Python auto-insturmentation does not send traces in to O
+The Splunk Opentelemetry Python auto-insturmentation does not send traces from inbound HTTP requests in to O11y Cloud

 # Otel Collector Setup
 A Collector instance is running as a Docker container, bootstrapped with `docker-compose`.
 This is the config.
 Enviroment variables provided in an `.env` file, config provided in a mounted local volume.
 The setup has been validated to work with other local, instrumented applications.